rcrowther/vala-mode2/README.rst

 Help
 ====
-There is still plenty of development code in the mode, and some non-working/semi-developed, semi-obscured features.
+There is still plenty of development code in the source, and some non-working/semi-developed, semi-obscured features.
 So do not rely on the results of the following common EMACS commands.

 For information, try 'describe-mode', ::